I’ve Been to Paris 15 Times—And These Are the Most Overhyped Tourist Attractions

 Racking up a huge wine bill

 France is famous for its wine, and what better city to enjoy it than Paris, oui?
 But you don’t have to rack up an enormous wine bill during your meals in order to appreciate the amazing bottles Paris has to offer.
 Instead, head to the local supermarket and buy traditional French wine at cost.
 The French take their wine very seriously, and the supermarket will have an amazing selection.
 Your hotel is very likely to let you enjoy it in their lobby and even uncork it for you for a small fee.
-In case you were wondering, pricier wines really do taste better than cheap ones—but not for the reason you think.

 Splurging on a hotel suite